 This page will provide a breakdown of the different districts of Cambrils - the port area, the old town, the beaches, the parks, the shopping areas and the areas to head for nightlife.
-For each area we will provide a description of what it has to offer, some key streets or landmarks that are of interest in that area, links to more detailed pages and location maps.
+For each area we will provide a description of what it has to offer, some key streets or landmarks that are of interest in that area and links to more detailed pages.

 Cambrils' port area could arguably be called its town centre, although some locals may argue that the old town is the true heart of Cambrils (see below).
 The port area sits at the centre of Cambrils' two stretches of beach (see below).
 The Marina offers a row of seafront restaurants with outdoor seating areas, from where you can take in the sea and watch the boats bobbing in the harbour.